Skip to main content

 • Create a codec\cbor-decoder.yaml file in your application folder that describes the JSON attributes.

-• Header file msg_key.h is automatically generated when west build is called.
+• Header file src/app_codec.h is automatically generated when west build is called.

 • Use these definitions in app_cbor.c and add the needed data.